Gaselee Expedition: The expedition

 Allied troops suffered from severe illnesses, unsanitary conditions, diarrhea, flies, and other pests.
 General Dorwood cautioned advance, urging 60,000 men to be ready before going forward since he witnessed the Chinese pound the Allied forces with their weaponry at Tianjin.
 The Chinese destroyed the railroads and junk ships to prevent the Allied advance.
 German Field Marshal Alfred von Waldersee was selected as supreme commander, but he was in Germany with his soldiers.
 Lieutenant-General Sir Alfred Gaselee was chosen as temporary commander of the expedition because the Alliance was prejudiced against the non-white Japanese General Yamaguchi Motomi even though he was the highest-ranking officer.

-Only 2,500 soldiers and marines were on hand to maintain a position some ten miles in length, with all communication with the fleet cut off for a considerable time.
+Only 2,500 soldiers and marines were on hand to maintain a position some 10 mi in length, with all communication with the fleet cut off for a considerable time.
 But the troops of the Powers were being rushed to the scene with the utmost dispatch possible.
 Not, however, until 14 July had enough reinforcements arrived from the coast to relieve after severe fighting the beleaguered force and to capture the entire city, which was indispensable as a base of operations against Beijing.
 Then came another distressing wait before the advance on the capital could begin.
 This was largely on account of the changed opinions regarding Chinese valor and the effectiveness of their resistance to the Seymour expedition.
 As it was, the Allies would have tarried at Tianjin for additional reinforcements some weeks longer had not the British and American commanders threatened to proceed alone with their contingents and risk the consequences.
 Although it was felt, so had the estimation of Chinese prowess been increased, that at least 50,000 troops were necessary, some thought 70,000, successfully to invade the interior, the second relief expedition to Peking finally got under way, on 4 August, The main force was composed of approximately 22,000 troops from the following countries: Japan 10,000; Russia 4,000; Britain 3,000; United States 2,000; France 800; Germany 200; Austria 100; and Italy 100.

 The expedition ended in victory at the Battle of Peking.

-Incidents of Allied Friendly Fire
+Incidents of Allied friendly fire

 Allied forces often argued and fought amongst each other, severely criticizing one another's fighting capabilities.
 Several British Royal Welsh Fusiliers reportedly killed four Germans in a fight, with their commander allegedly imprisoning them for not having murdered enough Germans.
 French soldiers were purported to have fired on fellow Allied forces on occasion, possibly by accident.

 Weather

-108 °F temperatures and insects plagued the Allies.
+Temperatures of 108 °F and insects plagued the Allies.
 Soldiers dehydrated, and horses died.
 Chinese villagers killed Allied troops who searched for wells, and gouged out the eyes and sliced the tongues off Japanese troops, nailing them to village doors.
 The weather resulted in many Allied soldiers dying of heat as they foamed at the mouth during the expedition.
 The British Indians and even the Russians, who were judged to be the strongest, succumbed.